nathanww/SkySearch/README.md

 	Pillow

- Ollama with the LLava 7b vision model
+ Ollama with the LLava 7b vision model and LLAMA 3

  ffmpeg

- SkySearch is currently designed to run on windows but should eb adaptable to other platforms with some changes to the shell commands.
+ SkySearch is currently designed to run on windows but should be adaptable to other platforms with some changes to the shell commands.

  # Running